III John 2 – Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth.

 The soul is the life within the body.
 Soul is inextricably tied to our breath life.
 Our soul life begins with our first breath when we are born and ends with our last breath when we die.
 Biblically, it refers to the entire experience of being human.
 Contrary to popular belief, soul is NOT the same thing as Spirit.

 Spirit is given by God when someone becomes born again (Romans 10:9-10) Unlike our bodies and our soul life (breath life) which end at death, the gift of holy spirit cannot be taken away and does not end.
-(Hebrews 5:9, I John 5:11, Titus 1:2)
+(Hebrews 5:9, I John 5:11, Titus 1:2) God’s gift of Holy Spirit to us is eternal and cannot be lost.

 We were created for God’s glory.